 The word cosmetics is known since ages.
 Natural beauty is a blessing and human uses cosmetics to look good and attractive.
 Number of herbal plants are used to treat various diseases and skin conditions naturally.
 Herbs are used in cosmetic formulation as they are having natural ingredients or constituents.
 Nowadays, herbal cosmetics are widely used as they have good activity and lesser side effects.
 Herbal cosmetics are used for daily purpose including cleanser, moisturizer, toner, lotions, creams etc. Herbal products improve the various functions of skin by boosting growth of collagen and thus eradicating harmful effects of free radicals, and maintaining keratin structure and making skin healthy.
 Essential oils are concentrated liquids and complex mixture of volatile compounds and can also be extracted from some plant organs.
 Flaxseed is used as traditional medicine and in formulation of skin products which helps in reducing acne and wrinkles and also gives antiaging effect and makes skin glowing and flawless.
-Flaxseed is used in formulation of hair oil, hair gel which helps in moisturizing and nourishes the hair.
-Flaxseeds are also used as nutritional additive and used in preparation of some dietary items.
+Flaxseed is used as nutritional additive and used in preparation of some dietary items.